ElvishScout/mdstory/README.md

 #### `{{asset name}}`

 Retrieves the URL of a resource file named `name`.
-Basically it acts the same way as `{{name}}` except that it supports resource names with special characters.
+Basically it works the same as `{{name}}` except that it supports resource names with special characters.

 #### `{{mime name}}`

 Retrieves the MIME type of a resource file named `name`.

-### JavaScript Scripts
+### JavaScript Integration

-JavaScript may be included into the story file using the `<script>` tag.
+JavaScript may be included into the story source using the `<script>` tag.
 Scripts before any level-one headings are considered global scripts, while those within chapters are considered chapter scripts.
 Only one `<script>` tag is allowed at the beginning of the story and in each chapter.

 Scripts are evaluated during runtime using the `Function()` constructor, therefore you may use top-level `return` statements to return objects of type [StoryHooks](#type-storyhooks) or [ChapterHooks](#type-chapterhooks).

 ### Stylesheets

-CSS stylesheets may be included using the `<style>` tag, they will be extracted and gathered into the `stylesheet` property of [StoryBody](#type-storybody) during parsing.
+CSS stylesheets may be included using the `<style>` tag, which are extracted and gathered into the `stylesheet` property of [StoryBody](#type-storybody) during parsing.

 ## Examples